McUsr/FB/Docs/technical/fbctl.md

 to use the `--now` option, so it doesn't rest in "install" mode" before you `start/restart` it.

+entering a state of installed only works if the job/symlink in questio  wasn't already installed.
+If the symlink isn't actually created, the install stated isn't "entered".

 #### start         BACKUPSCHEME FOLDER